atajti/fbpack/README.md

 ## Draw backs, TO DOs
 The package is still under development.
 Its biggest problem the **dependence on a stable internet connection**, as timeouts can break the functions.
-To enhance its capabilities, an additional argument will appear in the functions to handtune the browser.

 These functions are still perform poorly in **terms** of speed and **memory-efficiency**.
 The first issue is hard - at least for me - as the stability and speed of loading is limiting wait times as well as robustness.